 |Dietary fiber||2g (7% DV)||1g (4% DV)|

 Now, this table is not completely correct because the weights of the bars are different.
-I could not locate a bar that had the same weight as Gatorade bar.
+I could not locate a candy bar that had the same weight as Gatorade bar.

-That said, looking at both the Gatorade Bar and a Snickers candy bar side-by-side, we can see that both are providing rather similar amounts of most ingredients.
+That said, looking at both the Gatorade Bar and a Snickers candy bar side-by-side, we can see that both are providing rather similar amounts of several ingredients.
 Yes, the Gatorade Whey bar provides 20 grams of protein as compared to only 4 grams for Snickers -BUT, that comes at the expense of a LOT of saturated fat and calories.
 Snickers candy bar has 50% LESS saturated fat than the Gatorade Whey Protein Bar!